hugomcfonseca/rundeck-executions-management/readme.md

 # rundeck-executions-management

-Python script to remove Rundeck executions data using Rundeck API.
+Python tool to remove executions data from Rundeck using Rundeck API.

 Rundeck API will clean up executions data from both database and filesystem.
 However, it does not remove all related executions' data from database - it only cleans up data from `base_report` and `execution` tables.
 This will maintain unnecessary data in database, specifically, in the following database tables: `workflow`, `workflow_step` and `workflow_workflow_step`.
 To overcome this issue, it was implemented on the script to connect to database and also cleaning up this data.

+It is provided two different ways to run old data maintenance in Rundeck:

+- **Standalone**: download latest code from `master` branch and execute it from where you may want, or
+- **Docker**: launch container to run Rundeck maintenance and exit after finish it or periodically execute it in a cron job (check it in `master-docker` branch for stable version).

 ## Getting Started

+### Standalone

 By default, this script needs at least one parameter: a valid token.
 Others parameters are assumed by default and can be overriden.
 Next, it is showed all available parameters: